Holographic Network, Entanglement Wedge and Traversable Parallel Universe: Traversable Parallel Universe

 \item It is interesting to explore whether fundamental constants such as \(\hbar\), \(k_B\), and \(c\) can vary across different universes.
 In this discussion, we will focus on the speed of light \(c\), leaving the examination of other fundamental constants for future work.
 In a \((1+1)\)-dimensional spacetime, it is possible for different universes to have different speeds of light without violating causality.
 To see this, let us consider a similar scenario involving a network composed of strings in our real world.
 The transverse micro-displacement of these strings can be described by a free scalar with the speed of sound given by \(v = \sqrt{T/\lambda}\), where \(T\) represents the string tension and \(\lambda\) represents the linear mass density.
 Of course, we can join the strings with different $ v = \sqrt{T/\lambda}$ in the real world, and nothing goes wrong.
 The case of higher dimensions is more subtle.
 If we require that the induced speeds of light from each branch to the Net-brane be uniform, then all the universes must have the same speed of light.
 This issue warrants further investigation, and we will address it in future research.

 \item The glue between various universes is not arbitrary.
 The entire network of spacetime must adhere to fundamental physical principles, such as unitarity and causality.
-We observed these constraints in section 2.2, where the ghost-free (unitarity) and tachyon-free (causality) conditions imposed restrictions on the Newton's constants, Gauss-Bonnet couplings and brane tension.
-See (\ref{sect2: ghost-free condition}).
+We observed these constraints in Section \ref{KK modes and stability}, where the ghost-free (unitarity) and tachyon-free (causality) conditions imposed restrictions on the Newton's constants, Gauss-Bonnet couplings, the AdS radius, and the brane tension.
+See (\ref{sect2: ghost-free condition}) for KK modes.
+Additionally, we identify further constraints on the tension of the Net-brane in Section \ref{Wedge inclusion condition}.
+Please see the unitary bound (\ref{sect 3: reflectivity bound}) and the causal bound (\ref{sect 3: EWCW bound}) in AdS$_3$/NCFT$_2$.

 \item The parallel universes in our setup are traversable in terms of probability.
 For instance, consider $p$ flat universes connected at a flat junction.
 Under the JC I (\ref{sect5: scalar JCI}) and JC II (\ref{sect5: scalar JCII}), when a free scalar wave travels from universe I to the junction, it has a probability of $(p-2)^2/p^2$ of being reflected and a probability of $(2/p)^2$ of being transmitted to universe II or other universes \cite{Guo:2025sbm}.
 In other words, when we try to travel from universe I to universe II, we at most have a probability $(2/p) ^2$ to succeed under the JC I and JC II.